March 27 - April 15, 2021

 - All leaders, transport, park entry fees, and permits for all activities unless described as optional.

-- Airport transfers between the Radisson Blue Plaza Delhi Airport hotel and the Delhi airport on March 29 and April 14.
+- Airport transfers between the Radisson Blu Plaza Delhi Airport hotel and the Delhi Airport on March 29 and April 14.

 - Accommodations for the nights of March 29 through April 13.